pjborowiecki/ARKA-Veterinary-Clinic-Page-and-Appointment-Booking-System/README.md

 ## Usage instructions:

 To safeguard against the creation of test bookings in the live environment, which may interfere with my client's actual appointments, I have implemented a dedicated demo environment for you to explore the functionality of this website and accompanying booking system.
-To access the demo, go [TODO: UPDATE THIS LINK AND INCLUDE /ADMIN](https:/) to use the following credentials:
+To access the demo, go [TODO: UPDATE THIS LINK](https://localhost:3000) to use the following credentials:

 - **Email**: `arka@pjborowiecki.com`
 - **Password**: `ArkaDemo1!`